 The frame was sandblasted and found to be very strong with just a minor crack in the front.
 I welded the crack and painted the frame.
 Wanting to keep the drivetrain as original as possible, I decided after consulting CJ3B.info to paint everything black, as was the original:

 My last obstacle on the driveline was the springs.
 Every set of leaf springs was broken and not useable.
 I decided that since I really wasn't going to keep it completely original anyway, I was going to install Wrangler springs on it.
-I purchased a bolt-on conversion kit from 4Plus Offroad (apparently no longer available) to install the Wrangler springs.
+I purchased a bolt-on conversion kit (YJ spring kits are available from various parts dealers).
 See a photo of the rear frame and springs (100K JPEG).

 Along with the spring conversion I decided to convert to the newer Saginaw-type steering.
 With the help of CJ3B.info and a lot of good technical advice along the way, my steering conversion turned out great.